nativewind/react-native-css/README.md

 ### Metro based projects

 > [!TIP]
-> All Expo and React Native community projects use Metro as the bundler, so this guide applies to them.
+> All Expo and React Native Community CLI projects use Metro as the bundler, so this guide applies to them.

 You will need to add `withReactNativeCSS` to your Metro configuration.